-Or, if the person somehow manages to avoid deportation and get as far as submitting an application for U.S. citizenship, the aggravated felony conviction will result in not only denial of that application and being permanently barred from U.S. citizenship, but in being placed in removal proceedings after all.
+Or, if the person somehow manages to avoid deportation and get as far as submitting an application for U.S. citizenship, the aggravated felony conviction will result in not only denial of that application and being permanently barred from U.S. citizenship, but in being placed into removal proceedings after all.
 (See Crimes That Will Prevent You From Receiving U.S. Citizenship.)

 The difficulty with the term "aggravated felony" is that it comes from federal law, yet must be applied to crimes that were most likely prosecuted under a state law, or even the law of another country.
 There's a sort of mismatch, in which non-federal crimes that might sound minor to most people, perhaps which did not involve violence, and might not even be called felonies in the applicable statute are nevertheless viewed as aggravated felonies by federal immigration authorities.

-A person with a misdemeanor on his or her record could, in fact, be told by U.S. immigration authorities that the crime was an aggravated felony.
+A person with a misdemeanor on record could, in fact, be told by U.S. immigration authorities that the crime was an aggravated felony.
 This is most likely to happen when the conduct described in the criminal statute is punishable by at least one year in prison.

 To view the description of specific crimes that are considered aggravated felonies under immigration law, go to the Immigration and Nationality Act at I.N.A. § 101(a)(45).

 This list includes, in brief summary: